Baked Chicken Cordon Bleu

 Sorry for the confusion Kazy.
 Yes, it’s 1/4 teaspoon dried thyme!
 I’ll change the recipe card, thank you for pointing that out!

-Love that this is so easy to make!
+Love that this is so easy to make and that it was delicious!
 It makes for a great dinner on a busy weeknight!

 Thanks so much Taylor.
 I love the ease of this recipe too!

-I love how comforting this dinner looks, perfect for this time of year!
+I love how comforting this dinner was, perfect for this time of year!

 Thank you Amy.
 It’s a fabulous dinner!